A new employee

 Complete your benefits enrollment – only 31 days and the clock's ticking

-You have only 31 days from your first day at work (or first day in an appointment that makes you newly eligible for benefits) to enroll in your benefits (faculty members have a second 31-day period of eligibility that begins on their first day on campus).
+You have only 31 days from your first day at work (or first day in an appointment that makes you newly eligible for benefits) to enroll in your benefits (new faculty members have a second 31-day period of eligibility that begins on their first day on campus).

 Although it seems like a lot of time, it’ll be gone before you know it and then you’ll have to scramble, or worse, you’ll miss your opportunity to choose the benefits you want.